DeFi crypto loans — the short answer

 Chain Availability

 Aave operates across Ethereum, Polygon, Arbitrum, Optimism, and Avalanche — giving you options to reduce gas costs.
-Compound and MakerDAO are primarily Ethereum mainnet.
+Compound and Sky are primarily Ethereum mainnet.

 Liquidation Terms

-Understand the liquidation penalty (MakerDAO charges 13%), the health factor threshold, and how much of your position gets liquidated.
+Understand the liquidation penalty (Sky/Maker charges 13%), the health factor threshold, and how much of your position gets liquidated.
 These details vary significantly between protocols.

 Frequently Asked Questions